5733d9e2be6485d52ffa08870cabdee0/sandbox/DEMO.md

 }
 ```

-Here's the example payload of the `Webhook` action instead.
+Here's the example payload of the `webhook_sink_0.1` action instead.
 The channel is not needed but a specific transformation template that will transform the CloudEvents data to Slack's required format is needed.
 Messages that don't comply to this format won't be written on Slack when using the `Webhook` action.

 ```json
 {"text":"Hello, World!"}